 Do you remember when you were 10 years old and there was no Internet?
 And we didn’t even have a TV at home!
 I hadn’t discovered Taijiquan or Qi Gong yet, but I went to the ballet.
 Multiple times a week.
 The first time I was on stage with my group, I was 10 years old.

-And though that sounds nice, HOWEVER: on stage I had to dress like a boy!
+And though that sounds nice, it wasn’t always pleasant: on stage I had to dress like a boy.
 There were way too many girls in my class and I was one of the tallest and biggest girls:

 And I have one more confession: as we prepared for our big debut, during one costume rehearsal I wore those nice blue polyester pants with a white blouse stuffed in them.
 My teacher came up to me, pad me on my belly and said: “that’s gone till opening night, right?”.

 So what do you think, how long did a go to ballet class?